abonillabeeche/cf-intro/README.md

 Inspect the `dora_manifest.yml`

+    $ cat dora_manifest.yml

 Deploy the Dora App

     $ cf push doraXX -m 128M

-Visit the URL for your App
+Visit the URL for your App by opening the host Firefox

 Clone Sinatra App